ctm/Bataan-Memorial-Death-March/README.md

 end, although it also meant that I was running with 20 oz. less in my pack at the end.

-One other thing I did differently this week was I drank a pint of water with 3 tablespoons of chia seeds (180 calories) mixed in (ten minutes before I drank it) shortly after I got up.
+One other thing I did differently that week was I drank a pint of water with 3 tablespoons of chia seeds (180 calories) mixed in (ten minutes before I drank it) shortly after I got up.
 I think that the added 180 calories before my workout and the added 300 calories during